 “Yes, I always turn in early.”
 (Ginette)

-“I’m still making preparation to open the shop right now.
+“I’m still making preparation to open the restaurant right now.
 I will prepare the breakfast right away.”
 (Ginette)

-Having said that, Ginette grabbed a nearby pot then put it on the fireplace.
+Having said that, Ginette grabbed a nearby pot and then put it on the fireplace.

 “Oh, don’t mind it.
 Finish your job first!”
 (Yashiro)